 - Relax.
 No decision is set in stone.
-Read Career Myths below.
+See the Career Myths section below.

 - Realize that it’s a process and takes time and planning.
 Check out Greater Than a 4-Year Plan, our step-by-step guide to your career success.

-- There are pros and cons to every decision.
+- Recognize that there are pros and cons to every decision.

 - Think about who you are making the decision for.
 (Yourself, family, friends, etc.)

 - Use the resources provided by WVU to help you in your decision making process.
 Start today!

 Self-DiscoveryOur career counseling team can help you evaluate your skills, interests, and life goals in order to make an informed decision about the right major and career path for you.
 To get started, you should complete FOCUS2 (access code: mountaineer), a customized online, self-guided, interactive program designed to help you select your college major and plan your career.
 It will only take 45 minutes of your time, and the information will prove invaluable to your career planning process.